opensource-joe/introducing-python-practice/notes.md

 - A **break** in a **for** loop breaks out of the loop, as it does for a **while** loop.
 - Inserting a **continue** in a **for** loop jumps to the next iteration of the loop, as it does for a **while** loop.
 - Similar to **while**, for has an optional **else** that checks whether the for completed normally.
 If break was **not** called, the **else** statement is run.
+- The **range()** function returns a stream of numbers within a specified range. without first having to create and store a large data structure such as a list or tuple.

+*Need to do Ch6 exercises - https://learning.oreilly.com/library/view/introducing-python-2nd/9781492051374/ch06.html#:-:text=Things%20to%20Do